NCPP/ocgis/doc/install.rst

 Testing the Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~

+It is recommended that a simple suite of tests are run to verify the new installation.
+Testing requires the Python ``nose`` library (https://nose.readthedocs.org/en/latest/).

 .. note:: There are tests for the optional dependencies.
 These will fail if the optional dependencies are not installed!

-It is recommended that a simple suite of tests are run to verify the new installation.
-Testing requires the Python ``nose`` library (https://nose.readthedocs.org/en/latest/).

 >>> python setup.py test

+To not run tests for the optional dependencies:

+>>> python setup.py test --no-optional

 Please report any errors to the support email address.